adrwxyz/classic.adrw.xyz/_posts/2016-05-06-coding-on-ipad.md

 ---
-title:  "Coding on iPad: A Taste of the Future"
+title:  "Coding on iPad: Taste the Future"
 date:   2016-05-06 6:00:00
 tags:
 - tinder